This document describes a problem encountered with Machine Access Restriction (MAR), and provides a solution to the problem.

 Here is an example scenario that shows why MAR sometimes causes problems:

 User X worked all day on his laptop, which was connected via a wireless connection.
 At the end of the day, he simply closes the laptop and leaves work.
 This places the laptop into hibernation.
 The next day, he comes back into the office and opens his laptop.
 Now, he is unable to establish a wireless connection.

 When Microsoft Windows hibernates, it takes a snapshot of the system in its current state, which includes the context of who was logged in.
 Overnight, the MAR-cached entry for the user laptop expires and is purged.
 However, when the laptop is powered on, it does not perform a machine authentication.
 It instead goes straight into a user authentication, since that was what the hibernation recorded.
 The only way to resolve this is to log the user off, or to reboot his computer.

 Although MAR is a good feature, it has the potential to cause network disruption.
 These disruptions are difficult to troubleshoot until you understand the way MAR works; when you implement MAR, it is important to educate the end-users about how to properly shut down computers and log off from every machine at the end of each day.

 MAR and Various RADIUS Servers

 It is common to have several RADIUS servers in the network for load-balancing and redundancy purposes.
 However, not all RADIUS servers support a shared MAR session cache.
-Only ACS Versions 5.4 and later support MAR.
-Before these versions, it is not possible to perform a machine authentication against one ACS server, and to perform a user authentication against another, as they do not correspond with each other.
+Only ACS Versions 5.4 and later, and ISE version 2.3 and later support MAR cache synchronization between nodes.
+Before these versions, it is not possible to perform a machine authentication against one ACS/ISE server, and to perform a user authentication against another, as they do not correspond with each other.